A. Who may use the library:

 All library visitors are able to access the Library’s public computers under the following rules:

-- Library cardholders must have their library card with them to use the computers.
+1. Library cardholders must have their library card with them to use the computers.
 If a cardholder does not have their card present, they may be issued a guest pass one time only with the presentation of a valid photo ID.
-Cardholders whose card has been blocked due to lost items, late fines, or other reasons will not be issued a guest pass.
-Additional use after a one time guest pass has been issued will require the cardholder to have their current card present or to purchase a replacement card.
+Cardholders whose card has been blocked due to lost items or other reasons will not be issued a guest pass.
+Additional use after a onetime guest pass has been issued will require the cardholder to have their current card present or to purchase a replacement card.
+Staff will encourage any local resident who does not have a library card, to register for one.

-- Non-residents, visitors, and others ineligible for a regular library card must obtain a temporary guest pass by presenting a valid ID to library staff.
+2. Non-residents, visitors, and others ineligible for a regular library card must obtain a temporary guest pass by presenting a valid ID to library staff.
+Any request by an individual for subsequent guest passes, must be approved by the Director.

 In order to provide equitable access, the Library uses an automated time-keeping and sign-up system.
 The library has established standard time sessions for all users.
 The library monitors usage patterns and may alter the length of standard sessions as needed to maintain equitable access for all users.
 The Library also reserves the right to shorten individual sessions or to deny a second session if other members are waiting for computers or if a substantial number of the Library’s computers are currently in use.